 "Pay-for-performance" has been the past decade's mantra for "best practices" in executive compensation.
-While compensation programs should be designed so that compensation increases as corporate or individual performance metrics are met or exceeded, the financial crisis has highlighted the challenges and risks of measuring performance on a short-term basis and produced an increased emphasis on forms of compensation that preserve and enhance the long-term value of the company.
+While compensation programs should be designed so that compensation increases as corporate or individual performance metrics are met or exceeded, the financial crisis has highlighted the challenges and risks of measuring performance on a short-term basis and produced an increased emphasis on the forms of compensation that preserve and enhance the long-term value of the company.

 The highest priority for a company in designing a compensation program should be to create economic incentives and encourage particular behavior.
 Companies should balance the need to retain employees and incentivize them, by compensating employees in a manner that rewards growth and appropriate risk taking with the need to preserve the business.
-With respect to performance-based compensation, companies should select performance criteria that reflect true measures of operating performance and a compensation committee may consider preserving some negative discretion to adjust downward award amounts in the event of anomalous results.
+With respect to performance-based compensation, companies should select performance criteria that reflect true measures of operating performance and long-term value creation and a compensation committee may consider preserving some negative discretion to adjust downward award amounts in the event of anomalous results.

 Careful thought should go into the structure and design of compensation programs to help ensure that they protect against the creation of short-term windfalls for employees that do not match long-term sustained benefits for shareholders.
 Moreover, a compensation committee should seek programs that it believes are in the best interests of shareholders generally, not programs that are merely intended to appease individual shareholder critics and the media at any given moment.
-These groups may have short-term interests that do not take into account the future well-being of the company and may have interests that are inconsistent with the interests of shareholders generally.
+These groups may have shortterm interests that do not take into account the future well-being of the company and may have interests that are inconsistent with the interests of shareholders generally.

 The different types of compensation described below are not mutually exclusive alternatives.
 Companies can and should consider granting a mix of types of compensation based on their business needs.
 A compensation committee should determine, in its business judgment based on the particular needs of the business, the appropriate mix of fixed compensation (e.g., annual base salary) and variable compensation (i.e., short- and long-term performance incentives), as well as the form of compensation (e.g., stock options, restricted shares, restricted stock units or cash-based payments).
-No particular compensation vehicle (e.g., stock options) should be off the table simply because it has been criticized in the media or by shareholder activists.
+No particular compensation vehicle (e.g., stock options) should be off the table simply because it has been criticized in the media or by shareholder activists, although committees should understand how awards will be considered by proxy advisory firms in connection with the "say-on-pay vote" recommendation.